newfebriwisnu/WhatsApp-Bypass-Once-View/README.md

 \*note:
 View once can't be bypass when the sender is sending a view once media from WA WEB/Desktop, it only works when the sender is sending a view once media from WA Mobile App.

+Tested on:
+- Chrome, Edge, OperaGX
-tested on Chrome (Windows 10, Windows 11)
+- Windows 10, Windows 11